Functions v1

 Channel | Channel the function runs on. |

-URI path | A suffix that is added to the full URL path at which your On Request function is triggered.
-For example, if you specify the URI Path as hello , your function will be triggered once you send a request to https://ps.pndsn.com/v1/blocks/sub-key/{your-sub-key}/hello .
-Only available in the On Request event type. |
+URI path | A suffix added to the full URL where your On Request Function is triggered.
+For example, if you set the URI path to hello , your Function triggers on https://ps.pndsn.com/v1/blocks/sub-key/{your-sub-key}/hello .
+Only for the On Request event type.
+(URI = Uniform Resource Identifier) |

 Test Payload | Test message payload.
 Its initial structure changes based on the event type of the selected function.
 You can change the payload to suit your needs. |